 The Complete Guide to Skills Testing

-This gives recruiters a competitive advantage in today’s job market.
+This gives recruiters a competitive advantage in today's job market.
 Candidates hired on real skills rather than background tend to stay longer and perform better over the long term.
-In this article, we’ll discuss how to use skills testing to fill your open positions as well as how to use skills assessment tests to do so, no matter how many applicants you’re dealing with.
+In this guide, we'll cover everything you need to know about using skills testing in your hiring process.

 Skills testing vs traditional hiring